New report catalogs sharp rise in clashes connected to water in 2023.

 The Pacific Institute, a California-based think tank, maintains the Water Conflict Chronology, a database of water-related violence.
 In this latest update, it added 347 incidents, up from 231 that occurred in 2022.

-Major wars against Ukraine and Gaza are leading contributors to the growth in water-related violence, said Peter Gleick, Pacific Institute co-founder and senior fellow.
+Major wars against Ukraine and Gaza are leading contributors to the decade-long growth in water-related violence, said Peter Gleick, Pacific Institute co-founder and senior fellow.
 In conducting their attacks, Russian and Israeli forces have targeted dams, water treatment facilities, water supply wells, and water pipelines.
 Though these strikes made global headlines, many more incidents that took place last year were smaller in scale and triggered by a mix of environmental and social factors, including drought and political instability.

 “I think there’s growing pressure on water resources in regions that have weak institutions and poor mechanisms for resolving water disputes,” said Gleick, who is also a Circle of Blue board member.
 “That’s where we see most of the violence.”